dicebear/dicebear/CONTRIBUTING.md

 sides are brought back in sync.
 That is the intended signal.
 If you only intend to touch one language, expect to update both before your PR can be merged.

+The script has a second input: it vendors the five real style definitions from the sibling `styles` repo.
+If those moved since the last sync it stops without writing anything, because the avatar fixtures render against them and a styles bump would otherwise ride along inside an unrelated diff.
+When the styles update is the point, re-run it as `npm run fixtures:parity -- --update-styles` and commit that bump on its own.

 When porting DiceBear to another language, run these fixtures against your implementation to prove it conforms.
 See
 [Implement DiceBear Core](https://www.dicebear.com/specification/implement-dicebear-core/)